resque/resque/README.markdown

 application, a job will be created and placed on the `file_serve` queue.

-The job itself is a JSON encoded payload which will looks like:
+The job itself is a JSON encoded payload:

     {
       'class' => 'Archive',